 Whatever the reason behind investing in one of these top machines, we totally get it.
 They offer a BIG convenience factor which, essentially, weather-proof you laundry days but are a high ticket-price item so is a purchase which needs to be carefully considered.
 In order to make the buying process easier, we've pulled together a round up of the best washer dryer reviews, taking note of the capacity, energy rating, spin speed, finish and the dimensions of each machine, too, as these can all influence the performance of your appliance.

 For more washing machine options, browse our best washing machine buyer's guide which includes integrated and freestanding washers to suit all budgets.
+Or, you could take a look at our guide to the best tumble dryers, for the best of both worlds.

 The best washer dryer buys